ZgotmplZ

 For general information about past, present and future releases, see Release Information.

-• RELEASE - this is FreeBSD as it inteded to be used.
+• RELEASE - FreeBSD as it inteded to be used.
 This is what most people will want.

 • Receives support and patches